Mikaela/ormirror/README.md

 # Somewhat curated Onion Service list

-This repository doubles as mikaela.github.io/or/ for easier to remember links.
+This repository began as a manual copy of mikaela.github.io/or/ with less git history for use with cloning on TAILS and similar for offline reference although it's also available through the aforementioned address as a submodule.

 The onions in this repository aren't meant to be clickable, but copy-pasteable.